 - Data is the 8 bytes of data for each frame (in hexadecimal).

-At first we thought these messages were all we were going to receive.
+At first we thought these simple messages were all we were going to receive.
 There was talk on the forums that you needed to send an “unlock” frame to the car and then it would add more data to this Simple data stream.
 That turned out to be a red herring but initially we thought that the unlock code was in some way opening a CANbus bridge and we’d see more data once it was opened… that isn’t the case as we’ll see later.

 Next Level of Results – MBE ISOTP

-So, we’re not so interested in the MBE Simple protocol.
+So, we’re not so interested in the MBE Broadcast protocol.
 Before we had Easimap running we did spend a couple of days trying to figure out if it was useful.
 But as soon as we got sniffing Easimap communications we knew we wanted to move on.